 Because it’s what makes businesses grow.

-The more you implement it, the higher chances you have of being the last one standing.
+The more you implement it, the higher your chances of being the last one standing.

 1- The explosion of Customer Data Platforms (CDP)

 In the digital age, data is being collected everywhere.

 Companies now have access to a lot more data about their customers than ever before.